-|Required Education||High school diploma or GED|
+|Degree Level||High school diploma or equivalent|

-Source: *U.S. Bureau of Labor Statistics
+Sources: U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), the majority of bus drivers work for school districts or for private bus companies that contract with districts, transporting children to school, field trips and other activities (www.bls.gov).
+The BLS notes that the majority of bus drivers work for school districts or for private bus companies that contract with districts, transporting children to school, field trips and other activities.
 School bus drivers typically drive the same route every day, and may take on additional duties in the school when off-duty.
-They are typically employed only during the school year.
+They are usually employed only during the school year.

 Bus drivers follow precise schedules and must adjust their driving according to traffic and weather conditions in order to arrive at each stop at the designated time.
 Bus drivers must do their best to avoid accidents and may be responsible for maintaining orderliness among passengers.
-School bus drivers must ensure the safety of the children, which may include accompanying students across the street, providing first aid in emergencies and keeping the bus in safe, working condition.
+School bus drivers must ensure the safety of the children, which may include accompanying students across the street, providing first aid in emergencies, and keeping the bus in safe working condition.

 Bus drivers may also be required to keep records of their commute times and report mechanical issues, delays or other dilemmas.
 Transit and intercity bus driver duties may also include collecting fares and guiding passengers in their travels.

-Some states may require school bus drivers to obtain a school bus endorsement, submit to a criminal background check and pass a medical examination.
+Some states require school bus drivers to obtain a school bus endorsement, submit to a criminal background check and pass a medical examination.
 States may also require school bus drivers to receive extra training in areas such as mountain driving or transporting special needs children.